StevenZhangzhexu/EdgeDet/README.md

    dotnet build
    ```

 3. Add your input image to the `image` folder.
-Ensure the image is in grayscale and named `sample.jpg` (or provide a custom name during execution).
+Ensure the image is in grayscale and provide the path when running the program.
+For example, for a `test.jpg` in the `image` folder, you should enter path `image/test.jpg`.
+If you want to try the default `sample.jpg`, there is no need to specify the input image path.

 ## Running the Application
 1. Run the application using: